dchaid/scripts/README.md

 ## About
 --------------------------------
-If you have any questions hit me up on Slack or email me dchaid at gmail
+If you have any questions hit me up on Slack or email me at my_git_username at gmail